cityofaustin/odd/_jobs/positions/__QA-testing-engineer.md

 ## What we're looking for

 * A passion for public service and a commitment to doing the hard work that’s necessary to improve city services
-* 3+ years of professional experience developing large-scale applications and services, including at least 2 years of experience directly with testing, QA, and automation
+* 3+ years of professional experience developing applications and services, including at least 2 years of direct experience with testing, QA, and automation.
 * Knowledge and experience with testing frameworks in Javascript and Python
 * Knowledge and experience with browser testing frameworks such as Selenium or Cypress
 * Knowledge of lean and agile development methodologies, including expertise in teaching when and how to use specific specific approaches and deliverables